ashley larkin

 For me, this work began as refuge.

 Years ago, my body demanded more attention than I knew how to give it.
 Illness and life transitions slowed me down in ways I hadn’t planned.
-I had to learn how to listen differently — to my nervous system, to my limits, to what needed tending rather than pushing through.
+I had to learn how to listen differently —

 My practices deepened.
 Art became less about product and more about process.
 Meditation became less abstract and more necessary.
 Therapy became not just my profession, but a lived experience of being witnessed and supported.